 With her small and large paper cuts – an artistic form that has been experiencing a renaissance in contemporary art since the 1990s – Spielmann traces the female attitude towards life.
 Moving away from folkloric subjects such as farmer or cows, the artist creates papercuts of girls with balloons, young women wearing summery red dresses and high heels or bare-bosomed blondes in suspenders, combining them with animals and plants.
 Due to the typical folding of the axes of symmetry of the paper cut, the figures hold hands and seem to dance joyfully.
 Each work is individually painted with acrylic, giving them a harmonious elegance and three-dimensional effect.
 The paper cuts thus arouse from afar associations with textile objects such as oriental carpets.

-Spielmann uses time-consuming techniques.
+Spielmann uses a time-consuming technique.
 Making paper cuts requires patience and a contemplative nature.
 With her works she provides a counterpoint to the hectic and fast-moving present, thereby encouraging the viewer to enjoy a visual pause.